Whittlesey Mere: Modern day

 The name 'Whittlesea Mere' remains on maps to this day, although the only water is to be found in farmers' irrigation reservoirs and dykes draining the fertile farmland.
 Stage 3 of the Great Fen Project may eventually see the mere return to wetland, although the lake bed is now higher than the former shoreline due to the uneven shrinkage of the surrounding peat as it has dried.
 Subsidence of four metres since 1852 is shown visually at Holme Posts.

 Local legends

 A local legend, first recounted in The Leisure Hour (1887) by a writer who claimed to have heard it from the principal actor, tells of a cottager's son from Holme who while employed bird scaring on Holme Fen one Sunday in February, 1851, wandered from his post and sank up to his armpits in the reed beds of Whittlesey Mere.
 Obscured from view, he remained stuck for 19 hours, which he ascertained from the sound of the bells of All Saints Church, Conington, until a fellow villager found him by chance, extricated him and returned him to his parents.

+In his 1911 volume, The Freshwater Fishes of the British Isles, ichthyologist Charles Tate Regan published a third-hand account of 'The Great Pike of Whittlesea Mere', said to have been caught as the mere was drained in 1851.
+An accompanying chromolithograph put the weight of the fish at 52 lb, leading Regan to state that it "may be regarded as the record English Pike".
+If genuine, this would surpass the current UK record of 47 lb 5oz set by Lloyd Watson in February 2024.